 Main advantages of living there?

 It's big enough to have most of what you want yet still small enough to be in the countryside within minutes.
 Another advantage is the low cost of living.
-The 30,000 baht starting salary will get you very far here compared to the islands!
+The 30,000 baht starting salary will go a long way here compared to the islands!

 And what are the downsides?

 All farang seem to miss or complain about different things.
-Many crave western conveniences like Starbucks and Subway while others get frustrated at the lack of English spoken in town.
-There really aren't too many downsides.
+Many crave a variety of foods like Mexican or Indian, while others get frustrated at the lack of English spoken in town.

 Any local attractions?